Individualized Technical Studies

 - Take the college assessment test (ACCUPLACER, ACT or other).
 The ACCUPLACER assessment can be taken at MPTC.

-- Meet with Admissions to discuss order of courses and prerequisites.
+- Meet with Academic Advisor to discuss order of courses and prerequisites.
 Also determine whether Moraine Park currently offers a program that will meet your career goals or if the ITS program will better match your needs.

 - Check with Admissions if any additional steps are required.